Cache Creek Wilderness Run

 Agency: private, mostly BLM

 This section contains many rapids, most of them not difficult, however brush hazards are considerable at high water, and a concern even at low flows.
 At flows above 1000 on the north fork, watch out for a bridge about one mile down, near a residence on the left.
+In 2023-2024, the right side foundation collapsed a bit.
 Pull over to either shore as soon as you see the bridge, and make sure you have adequate clearance under the bridge.
-If not, you will have to line your boat under the bridge, or portage.
+If not, you will have to portage.
+Within sight of the bridge, there is an eddy on the left then a portage trail on the right.

 The pictures below were taken pre wildfire on a mostly north fork release with combined flow around 450 cfs.
-When flows at Rumsey exceed 3500 cfs, this run takes about 3.5 hours, so you can combine it with the lower run (during shuttle you should scout the low-water bridge at mile 2.7 of the lower run).
+When flows at Rumsey exceed 3500 cfs, this run takes about 3.5 hours, so you can combine it with the lower run.
 At low flows, this 18.7 mile run requires a full day in itself.
-Carry emergency gear such as lighter and rescue blanket – hiking out is nearly impossible.
+Carry emergency gear such as lighter and rescue blanket; hiking out is nearly impossible.

 mile